FEADME: Fast Elliptical Accretion Disk Modeling Engine: Introduction

 The innermost regions of active galactic nuclei (AGN) and tidal disruption events (TDEs) host complex, multi-phase gaseous environments shaped by gravity, radiation pressure, magnetic fields, and relativistic motion \citep{shakura1973,rees1988,pariev2003,giustini2019,zhang2025}.
 The broad Balmer emission lines that arise in these regions are powerful diagnostics of the geometry and kinematics of gas within a few hundred to a few thousand gravitational radii of the central black hole.
 However, inferring the structure of these regions is challenging given that the broad-line region (BLR) is typically not spatially resolved in all but a few of the nearest and brightest AGN that have recently been probed with optical/infrared interferometry \citep{gravity2024}.
 The BLR encompasses gas spanning a wide range of densities and ionization parameters, with emission arising from rotating disks, disk winds, turbulent or inflowing material, and potentially eccentric or precessing streams.
 As a result, concrete constraints on BLR structure require models that explicitly incorporate the dynamical and relativistic effects expected in accretion flows.

 Double-peaked broad Balmer profiles provide the clearest spectroscopic window into disk-dominated BLR structure.
-The classical interpretation, originating with the relativistic Keplerian disk models of \citet{chen1989} and further developed by \citet{eracleous1995,eracleous2003} and \citet{eracleous1998}, demonstrates that geometrically thin, optically thick disks naturally reproduce the characteristic red and blue Doppler peaks and strong asymmetries produced by relativistic boosting.
+The classical interpretation, originating with the relativistic Keplerian disk models of \citet{chen1989} and further developed by \citet{eracleous1995,eracleous2003} and \citet{eracleous1998}, demonstrates that geometrically thin, optically thick disks naturally reproduce the characteristic red and blue Doppler peaks and strong asymmetries from relativistic boosting.
 These models predict that disk emission typically originates at radii of tens to hundreds of gravitational radii, well outside the innermost stable circular orbit.
 Larger samples of double-peaked emitters (DPEs) confirm these expectations and show that disk geometry, kinematics, and emissivity gradients govern the diversity of observed profile morphologies \citep{eracleous1995,strateva2003,ho2000}.

 The recent systematic analysis performed by \citet{ward2024} reinforces these findings on population scales.
-They identify 250 DPEs among ZTF-selected variable AGN, model their Balmer-line profiles using the circular disk model of \citet{chen1989}, and demonstrate that the resulting fitted parameters are consistent with disk emission being a ubiquitous component of broad-line AGN.
-Their results highlight several key points: that the distribution of disk inclinations is consistent with geometric selection effects, that the observed range of disk radii spans orders of magnitudes, and that long-term profile variability in a substantial fraction of sources is well explained by disk asymmetries such as spiral arms or orbiting hotspots \citep{storchi-bergmann2003,schimoia2017}.
+They identify 250 DPEs among ZTF-selected variable AGN, model their Balmer-line profiles using the circular disk model of \citet{chen1989} with a non-axisymmetric component, and demonstrate that the resulting fitted parameters are consistent with disk emission being a ubiquitous component of broad-line AGN.
+Their results highlight several key points: the observed range of disk radii spans orders of magnitude, and long-term profile variability in a substantial fraction of sources is well explained by disk asymmetries such as spiral arms or orbiting hotspots \citep{storchi-bergmann2003,schimoia2017}.